If you haven’t followed my other two blog posts about Bria, read them first, click on the links below.

 All week the theme was rainbows!
 Bria painted a rainbow, she got a rainbow dog and so on.
-After the update I said jokingly “it would be amazing if we seen a rainbow after that wonderful news!”
+After the update, I said jokingly “it would be amazing if we saw a rainbow after that wonderful news!”

-We looked out the window and look what we saw…
+We looked out the window and look at what we saw…

 Kerry and I went in.
 She was awake and trying to give us a smile.
 She was still pretty groggy and on high doses of pain medication.
 She was able to answer a few questions and wiggle her toes for me and that was all I needed at this point.